-National Employment Law Project

-2040 S Street NW, Lower Level Washington, D.C.
-20009
+National Employment Law Project 2040 S Street NW, Lower Level Washington, DC 20009

-(202) 683-4825 Ihuizar@nelp.org Good afternoon and thank you for the opportunity to testify today.
+(202) 640-6521 lhuizar@nelp.org Good afternoon and thank you for the opportunity to testify today.
 My name is Laura Huizar, and I am a staff attorney at the National Employment Law Project (NELP).

 NELP is a non-profit, non-partisan research and advocacy organization specializing in employment policy.
 We are based in New York with offices across the country, and we partner with federal, state, and local lawmakers on a wide range of workforce issues.
-I am based in our D.C. office.

 Across the country, our staff are recognized as policy experts in areas such as unemployment insurance, wage and hour enforcement, and, as is relevant for today's hearing, the minimum wage.
-We have worked with dozens of city councils and state legislatures across the country and with the U.S. Congress on measures to boost pay for low-wage workers.
+We have worked with dozens of state legislatures and city councils across the country and with the U.S. Congress on measures to boost pay for low-wage workers.
 NELP has worked with most of the cities in the United States that have adopted higher city minimum wages in recent years and is familiar with their economic experiences.